 Disaster can happen anytime, anywhere, so when you call a disaster recovery company, they should have the knowledge and the resources to help you out immediately, no matter the size of your property.
-DKI has over 500 locations throughout the United States that are ready to help at a moment’s notice.
+DKI has over 200 service locations throughout the United States that are ready to help at a moment’s notice.
 Our disaster recovery experts are trained to diagnose the extent of the damage and then implement the skills needed to repair it.
 Once dispatched, our 24-hour emergency team will work tirelessly to get things back to normal.

 How we respond to a disaster

 From the minute we arrive to the moment we complete a project, a DKI licensed service provider will keep you informed every step of the way.
 At the same time, we’ll work with your insurance company to ensure you get the disaster recovery and repairs your home or business needs.

 - After you call us, we’ll have a team of DKI service providers on site within two hours.

 - As our service providers begin setting up, your DKI project manager will discuss your concerns and get more details on the damage to your home or business.

 - Our team will complete a full assessment of your property to ensure no potential issues or critical damages have been missed.

 - Depending on the extent of the scope of work required, our team may call one or more of our 200+ DKI service providers local to the event to assist with services and/or equipment.

 - Our team will begin repairing and cleaning up from the catastrophe, including pack-out for your belongings and relocating salvageable items to storage to be cleaned, sanitized and restored.
 We’ll also help you file a claim with insurance to ensure you get all the help you need.